P\'olya Urn Schemes with Infinitely Many Colors: Introduction

 \subsection{Outline}

-In the following section we state the main results which we prove in Section \ref{Sec:Proofs}.
-In Section \ref{SubSec:Intermediate} we state and prove two important results which we use in the proofs of the main results which also have some independent interest.
-In Section \ref{Sec:General} we further generalize our results for urns with infinitely many colors where the color sets are indexed by other countable lattices on $\Rbold^d$.
+In the following section we state the main results, which we prove in Section \ref{Sec:Proofs}.
+In Section \ref{SubSec:Intermediate}, we state and prove two important results, which we use in the proofs of the main results.
+In Section \ref{Sec:General}, we further generalize our results for urns with infinitely many colors, where the color sets are indexed by other countable lattices on $\Rbold^d$.
 In particular, we consider the example of the two dimensional triangular lattice.
-An elementary technical result which is needed in the proofs of the main results is presented in the appendix.
+An elementary technical result which is needed in the proofs of the main results is deferred to the appendix.